pgjones/quart-auth/README.rst

 Usage
 -----

-To use Quart-Auth with a Quart app you have to create an AuthManager and initialise it with the application,
+To use Quart-Auth with a Quart app you have to create an QuartAuth and initialise it with the application,

 .. code-block:: python

     app = Quart(__name__)
-    AuthManager(app)
+    QuartAuth(app)

 or via the factory pattern,

 .. code-block:: python

-    auth_manager = AuthManager()
+    auth_manager = QuartAuth()

     def create_app():
         app = Quart(__name__)